Skip to Content

 In other words, if the screener’s defender executes a defensive switch to mitigate the effect of the flare screen but that same defender is not quick enough to contain the offensive player that received the ball after the flare screen action occurs, then this is essentially a defensive mismatch.

-From that point, the defensive mismatch would most likely lead to easy dribble penetration towards the basket or at minimum, an open jump shot which could be the result of utilizing one or more dribble moves to create space between the offensive player with the ball and the on-ball defender.
+From that point, the defensive mismatch would most likely lead to easy dribble penetration towards the basket or at minimum, an open jump shot which could be the result of utilizing one or more dribble moves to create space between the offensive player in possession of the ball and the on-ball defender.

 A potential downside of the skip pass is that an off-ball defender, particularly near the weak side, could possibly deflect or intercept the pass because the ball is in the air for a longer period of time and it covers more space than a standard chest pass or bounce pass to an adjacent offensive player.